kyang5/coursedescriptions/source/courses/comp329.rst

 .. index:: introduction to natural language processing natural language processing

-COMP 329: Introduction to Natural Language Processing
+COMP 329: Natural Language Processing
 =======================================================

 This course will act as an introduction to NPL(Natural Language Processing).
 NPL is the study of how a computer could comprehend human language.